Frequently Asked Questions

 My current transcript does not indicate my winter term courses.
 What do I do?

-Do I need to request transcripts from exchange institutions I attended?
+Do I need to submit transcripts from exchange institutions I attended?

 Yes.
 Applicants must provide transcripts from all post-secondary institutions.